 - Connect with our parent peer support workers at the Kelty Centre.
 You can learn more about who the FamilySmart Parent Peer Support workers are at the Kelty Centre, and what they offer.
 They know what it’s like because they’ve been there too and can help things feel more manageable.
 They can share experiences, offer suggestions, and help you find resources and supports.
 You can also check to see if there is FamilySmart parent peer support in your community.

 - Learn and connect.
 Search for information and resources on our Kelty website to learn about your child’s mental health or substance use challenge or diagnosis.
 You can also connect and learn with other families in the online “In the Know” event series from FamilySmart, with facilitated discussions on various topics.
 You can also watch "In the Know" videos from their library.

-- Focus on the basics of healthy living.
+- Being on a waitlist can be stressful and hard.
 No matter what mental health issue your child is struggling with, caring for the body and mind can really help.
 Find practical strategies here to help your family eat well, get enough sleep and physical activity too.

 - Take care of yourself too!
 As parents, we often put all our energy into making sure that our children are doing ok and forget about ourselves.
-Give yourself permission to focus on your own self-care.
-Take advantage of times that you are away from your child to enjoy some deep breaths, a chat with a friend, a walk with your partner, etc. Even 5 minutes can go a long way in helping you feel recharged.
-By taking care of yourself, you are both helping yourself be the best caregiver you can be, and you are also teaching your children how to take care of themselves.
+Give yourself permission to focus on your own self-care when you can.
+You can try to take advantage of times that you are away from your child to enjoy some deep breaths, a chat with a friend, a walk with your partner, etc. Even 5 minutes can go a long way in helping you feel recharged.
+When we try to take some time to care for ourselves it can help to recharge us as parents and it can help set an example for our children.